Wahaj-Developer/Mini-JavaScript-Exercises/README.md

 8. Largest Number
 Largest of Three Numbers: Finds the largest number among three numbers using Math.max() and a custom function.

+9. Factorial Calculation
+Factorial: Calculates the factorial of a number using a loop and recursion.

+10. Multiplication Table
+Multiplication Table: Prints the multiplication table of a number.

+11. Armstrong Number
+Armstrong Number: Checks if a number is an Armstrong number.

+Armstrong Numbers in an Interval: Finds all Armstrong numbers within a given interval.